SP5GW/RF_Dummy_Load/README.md

 As a power source Yaesu FT-710 set in CW mode was used (SSB mode is not most practicle for such measurement since carrier frequency is attenuated for this modulation.
 It is possible to introduce a baseband tone, but it is more difficult then using cw - thanks SP5ELA for pointing this out!)

-We can see that transmitter power can be derived from resistive element temperature!
+We can see that transmitter power can be derived from resistive element temperature increase over given time period!
 In fact it was described by Peter VK3YE on his youtube channel :)
 It was confirmed with measurements not described here that temperature increase associated with given power level and duration does not depend on carrier frequency.

 ### Test 1: Measurement of temperature increase in Celcius per Watt of applied power